 - the School Rules (Appendix 3) should be consistently enforced. - the names of all students should be known and used by the teacher - punctuality is essential for staff and students.
 Lack of student punctuality must be recorded as a warning and the student's name written on the board.
 Tutors are responsible for sanctioning lateness to Reflection Time and this must be treated in the same way as lateness to any other lesson in the school day.
-Students who are more than 10 minutes late without good reason are sent to the Learning Room. - staff must be in the classroom ready to start the lesson and welcome students before the lesson starts. - staff must have a seating plan.
-The plan should ensure students sit where they can learn best. - lessons must be well planned and structured in order to ensure good behaviour - the STARS approach will be promoted to students whenever possible, and reinforced through praise and reward (Sit up; Track the speaker; Actively listen; Respect those around you; Silent when asked) - learning objectives and/or the "big question" will be made clear to students at the start of the lesson. - The Cowplain School character values will be reinforced through consistent praise and use of the rewards system. - one warning will be given, and the student's name written on the board, before a student is sent to the Learning Room for three sessions - Heads of Year should be called only in a serious emergency, or when the Head of Department is absent or unable to deal with a situation. - lessons must finish on time and students should be ready to leave on time to attend their next lesson. - students with SEN should be known to the teacher and their needs planned into the lesson - the Classcharts behaviour system must be completed for any Learning Room sends or other serious behaviour incidents in order to communicate issues to the Pastoral Team and as a method of providing information to parents
+Students who are more than 10 minutes late to period 1, without good reason, are sent to the Learning Room.
+Students who are more than 5 minutes late to any other period are sent to the learning room.

+- staff must be in the classroom ready to start the lesson and welcome students before the lesson starts. - staff must have a seating plan.
+The plan should ensure students sit where they can learn best. - lessons must be well planned and structured in order to ensure good behaviour - the STARS approach will be promoted to students whenever possible, and reinforced through praise and reward (Sit up; Track the speaker; Actively listen; Respect those around you; Silent when asked) - learning objectives and/or the "big question" will be made clear to students at the start of the lesson. - The Cowplain School character values will be reinforced through consistent praise and use of the rewards system. - one warning will be given, and the student's name written on the board, before a student is sent to the Learning Room for four sessions - Heads of Year should be called only in a serious emergency, or when the Head of Department is absent or unable to deal with a situation. - lessons must finish on time and students should be ready to leave on time to attend their next lesson. - students with SEN should be known to the teacher and their needs planned into the lesson - the Classcharts behaviour system must be completed for any Learning Room sends or other serious behaviour incidents in order to communicate issues to the Pastoral Team and as a method of providing information to parents